 Until recently, very little has been written about the architect, planner and landscape architect Sir Frederick Gibberd.

 At the beginning of his career, Gibberd was a pioneer of modern architecture.
-After the Second World War, he led the way in striving for a softer, ‘English’ style by placing emphasis on the visual aspects of design, reintroducing picturesque principles and using traditional materials.
+After the Second World War, he led the way in striving for a softer, ‘English’ style by emphasising the visual aspects of design, reintroducing picturesque principles and using traditional materials.

-Here we look at 5 of the best Gibberd buildings and consider what connects these diverse but remarkable projects:
+Here we look at 5 of the best Gibberd buildings and consider what connects these diverse but remarkable projects.

-1. Pullman Court, Streatham Hill, 1933-5
+1. Pullman Court, Streatham Hill, 1933 to 1935

-He selected a long narrow site for the scheme in Streatham and designed a series of blocks ranging from three storeys at the front (which were set back to reduce the impact of noise from the main road, and to preserve a row of existing trees), to seven storeys at the rear.
+He selected a long narrow site for the scheme in Streatham and designed a series of blocks ranging from three storeys at the front (which were set back to reduce the impact of noise from the main road and to preserve a row of existing trees) to seven storeys at the rear.

 Pullman Court was one of the first International Style buildings in the country.
 It was Grade II listed in 1981 and upgraded to II* in 1997.

-2. The Lawn, Mark Hall North, Harlow, 1950-1
+2. The Lawn, Mark Hall North, Harlow, 1950 to 1951

 The warm tones of the buff and red brick and the sculptural form of the block create a softer appearance than at Pullman Court.
-Gibberd also took great care to integrate the new buildings with the existing landscape, placing the point block in the midst of several mature Oak trees, to further soften the overall picture.
+Gibberd also took great care to integrate the new buildings with the existing landscape, placing the point block amid several mature Oak trees to soften the overall picture further.

 3. Clock Tower, Chrisp Street Market, Lansbury, 1952

 The Lansbury neighbourhood in Poplar was Gibberd’s idea for a ‘Live Architecture’ exhibition, part of the 1951 Festival of Britain, which celebrated the British contribution to science, technology, architecture and the arts.

 At Lansbury, Gibberd designed the market square, a pedestrianised shopping precinct, maisonettes, and two pubs (Festival Inn and Festive Briton).
-He designed a clock tower at the south-eastern corner of the square; it served as a vertical accent to give visual variety to what would otherwise be a very horizontal scheme, and also served as a viewing tower – a ‘practical folly’ that could give pleasure to the people.
+He designed a clock tower at the southeastern corner of the square; it served as a vertical accent to give visual variety to what would otherwise be a very horizontal scheme and a viewing tower – a ‘practical folly’ that could give pleasure to the people.

-4. The Metropolitan Cathedral of Christ the King, Liverpool, 1960-7
+4. The Metropolitan Cathedral of Christ the King, Liverpool, 1960 to 1967

 Edwin Lutyens had previously designed an impressive classical cathedral for the site on Mount Pleasant in 1930.
-Construction began in 1933 and work on the crypt continued until 1941, but by the end of the war, the estimated building cost had escalated from £3 million to £27 million.
+Construction began in 1933, and work on the crypt continued until 1941, but by the war’s end, the estimated building cost had escalated from £3 million to £27 million.
 Adrian Gilbert Scott’s scaled-down design in 1953 also proved too expensive; therefore, a competition was launched in 1959.

-Of great importance to Gibberd, however, was the need to address the existing urban context.
+Of great importance to Gibberd is the need to address the existing urban context.
 He took the opportunity to give the city a second ‘crown’; the tower of his design relates to Liverpool’s first ‘crown’ – Giles Gilbert Scott’s Anglican cathedral and the two are connected aptly by Hope Street.

 The cathedral is truly spectacular, both inside and out.
 It was listed at Grade II* in 1994.
 The adjoining crypt designed by Lutyens in 1933-40 was listed in 1975.

-5. London Central Mosque, Regents Park 1967-77
+5. London Central Mosque, Regents Park 1967 to 1977

-In accordance with competition requirements, he incorporated what he believed to be the most characteristic architectural forms of Islam: the four-centred arch and dome.
+In accordance with competition requirements, he incorporated what he believed to be Islam’s most characteristic architectural forms: the four-centred arch and dome.
 The latter, which he clad in gold-anodised aluminium, was designed in composition with a 44m-high concrete minaret, included for its symbolic importance.